Opinion Dynamics and Communication Networks: Communication Networks

 An interesting property is observed when comparing the degree distribution for $d_I = 4, d_I = 5$ to the group size distribution in Fig.~\ref{fig:GroupSizes} as it results using the same values $d_I$.
 As shown in Fig.~\ref{fig:GroupSizes}, small minority groups of agents may form in these cases, although these agents interacted with at least 200 others (as we know from Fig.~\ref{fig:DegreeDistribution}), i.e., they are not isolated at all.
 We conclude that intensive communication behaviour does not automatically make agents adopt the opinion of the largest group, agents (or small groups of agents with up to ten members) may have an individual >>outsider<< opinion even though the communication activity involved many agents from different groups.

 From the network point of view the phase transition from highly fragmented opinions to global consensus as reported above now becomes the transition from a weakly connected network (i.e., reduced communication activity for $d_I = 1,2$) to a complete network (in which all the agents communicate with all the others for $d_I = 4,5$).
 The degree scaling behaviour in between these two regimes ($d_I = 3$) represents the model behaviour in the phase transition.

+The distribution of the degrees for $d_I = 3$ as shown in Fig.~\ref{fig:DegreeDistribution} displays the characteristics of a non--trivial network structure (compare also the network shown in Fig.~\ref{fig:Network1000}).
+The distribution is significantly different from distributions found in random networks.
 Fig.~\ref{fig:DegreeDistribution} indicates that the scaling of the degrees is according to a power law, at least for the upper tail with degrees below 100.
-This means the network is scale--free, i.e., the nodes connectedness does not vary with the scale of the network.
+This means that the network is scale--free.
 For connectivities around 100 slight deviations are visible and for degrees in the region from 300 to 500 we cannot any longer assume a power law behaviour.

-However, further analysis using a larger number of experiments\footnote{In the physics literature (e.g.,~\cite{Castellano2000,Holme2006}) often $10^4$ realizations are used.} might reveal the reasons for these irregularities, and they will also make us more confident about the power law distribution indicated by Fig.~\ref{fig:DegreeDistribution}.
-The confirmation of power law scaling of the communication network is an important issue for the validity of the model, since such a behaviour is shown to be a property of many real--world networks (compare~\cite{Albert2002,Barrat2004,Onnela2007a,Onnela2007b,Leskovec2008}).
+Further analysis using a larger number of experiments\footnote{In the physics literature (e.g.,~\cite{Castellano2000,Holme2006}) often $10^4$ realizations are used.} might reveal the reasons for these irregularities, and they will also make us more confident about the power law distribution indicated by Fig.~\ref{fig:DegreeDistribution}.
+Another equally important issue to provide us with a more complete picture of the model behaviour is the influence of the populations size.